 Make it Educational!

-My inner-teacher is coming alive with this one, but use the time you have a captive audience in the car to learn about where you’re going (or another interesting topic).
+My inner-teacher is coming through with this one, but use the time you have a captive audience in the car to learn about where you’re going (or another interesting topic).
 Get books from the library (and maybe even a video or two).

 When you get to your destination, you’ll have more background knowledge to make it more fun.
 Even a trip to Disney World can be educational.
 Read about the history and the perseverance and creativity Walt Disney had to use to build such an empire.